 - Photos of the area, vehicles involved, and your injuries.

 - The driver's license number & personal insurance information of the Uber driver who hit you.

 - The police report.

 - Contact your insurance company in case something goes wrong and you're forced to rely on your own insurance to cover your expenses.

 - Contact an Uber accident attorney.
 If you've suffered serious injuries, you should at least consult with a personal injury lawyer who is experienced with Uber accidents.

 Here’s how Uber insurance works after an accident.
-Under California law, Uber must hold $1 million in insurance for accident injuries.
+Under California law, Uber must hold $1 million dollars in insurance for accident injuries.
 Uber’s insurance partner program offers driver coverage with major insurance carriers.